-Having shown that the model possesses a basal capacity for introspection, we next asked whether this ability is optimal, or if it can be improved.
+\paragraph{Cross-concept steering can improve introspection} Having shown that the model possesses a basal capacity for introspection, we next asked whether this ability is optimal, or if it can be improved.
 Introspective fidelity varies across concepts, and sometimes it can be relatively low (e.g., $R^2 = 0.12$ for focus vs.\ $0.54$ for interest).
-We reasoned that it could be possible to intervene the model by steering it towards some direction in latent space so that the association between self-reports and the underlying emotive states is improved.
-However, it could also be possible that basal introspective fidelity was optimal, so steering the model away from its default state would only degrade this ability.
+If steering the model in any direction, away from its default state, can improve that coupling, then basal introspection is not optimal.
+Because arbitrary directions are harder to interpret, we used the four validated concept directions as steering axes.
 Our goal here was to show that improvement is possible for at least some concepts by using a steering intervention, not to find an optimal steering direction that would improve introspection for all concepts.
-Taking advantage of the fact that we already have four interpretable internal directions that we have validated, we decided to perform cross-steering experiments, where we steer the model along one of the four concept directions while measuring introspection for another.
+We therefore performed cross-concept steering experiments, where we steer the model along one of the four concept directions while measuring introspection for another.
 This yields a $4 \times 4$ matrix of steering-concept $\times$ measured-concept conditions (16 cells, each evaluated at five alpha values), for a total of 80 experimental conditions.
-For each condition, we recorded the isotonic $R^2$ between logit-based self-report and previous turn probe score for the measured concept.
+For each condition, we recorded introspective fidelity (isotonic $R^2$ between logit-based self-report and previous turn probe score) for the measured concept.
 Then we evaluated if this metric showed significant monotonic variation when we varied alpha along the steering concept direction (i.e.\ if introspective fidelity could be modulated reliably by steering the model along a linear direction in latent space).